Everything you need to plan a Maldives holiday — atolls, resorts, transfers, budgets and activities, explained simply and honestly.

 Yes, alcohol is available and served on resort islands and liveaboards, but not in local towns and villages (except certain offshore "floating bars" in some local-island areas).

-Yes, you can wear bikinis and swimwear freely on resort islands and on designated bikini beaches on some local islands.
-In local streets and villages, modest clothing is required.
+Yes — bikinis and swimwear are fine on resort islands and designated bikini beaches on local islands.
+In local streets and village areas, modest clothing is required as the Maldives is a Muslim country.

+Yes.
 The Maldives is considered very safe for tourists, including solo travellers and honeymooners.
-As always, basic common-sense precautions with valuables are recommended.
+Crime against tourists is rare.
+Basic common-sense precautions with valuables are recommended, as anywhere.

 It depends on the resort.
 Some properties allow drones with prior permission, others ban them to protect guest privacy.
 Always check with your resort before bringing or flying a drone.